eloone/chrome-infometer/README.md

     * OFF (red) : some pages are not typical web pages like the chrome:// pages or the chrome webstore pages that forbid any interaction with extensions.
 On those pages Infometer can't work.
     * ERR : sometimes if a tab has been opened for too long, you have to reload it to activate the extension again.

+Compared to other readability extensions it does not clean the original content so the content remains the same and you can keep navigating normally on the page.
+It is an "on the go" measurement tool that exists to help you take a grip on the existing content.

 ##Architecture

 * `front` contains the content scripts injected in the client page.